Skip to contents

 This function splits up the input sequence into batches, processes each batch separately, reduces the time resolution, and adds the outputs together.

-Attention: Boundary artefacts are removed, so some high frequency information at the beginning and the end of the sequence is lost.
+Attention: In contrast to fcwt() boundary artefacts are automatically removed, so some information at the beginning and the end of the sequence is lost.
 (The amount depends on the minimal frequency captured min_freq.)

 See also